Coordinator, Development/Executive Administration

 - Attend meetings and provide minutes to all participants;

-- Assist Center Board and other major donors in requests for information or special requests;
+- Assist Center Board and other major donors with requests for information or special requests;

 - Work with peers in the department to maintain Tessitura database input and promote best practices, including list management and support functions;

-- Manage special projects and events related to the Building on the Vision capital campaign as well as other major institutional campaigns as assigned by the Vice President, including the development of solicitation materials, follow-up, events, donor recognition signage, and benefit fulfillment.
-Coordinate pledge reminders, gift transmittals, and acknowledgements for the campaigns;
+- Manage special projects and events related to the Center Fund annual campaign and the Center’s capital campaign as well as other major institutional campaigns as assigned by the Vice President, including the development of solicitation materials, follow-up calls, special events, donor recognition signage, and benefit fulfillment.
+Coordinate pledge reminders, gift transmittals, and acknowledgments for the campaigns;

-- Provide support to capital campaign volunteer fundraising activities, including scheduling committee meetings, working with Building on the Vision campaign team to prepare materials, organize volunteer follow-up, and support the Center's President and Vice President in managing campaign volunteers;
+- Provide support to capital campaign volunteer fundraising activities, including scheduling committee meetings, working with the campaign team to prepare materials, organize volunteer follow-up, and support the Center’s President and Campaign Director in managing campaign volunteers;

-- Coordinate all aspects of the Board of Director's annual campaign in consultation with the Vice President and Associate Vice President;
+- Coordinate all aspects of the annual campaign in consultation with the Vice President;

-- Participate in Individual Donor Strategy meetings and Building on the Vision Strategy meetings to advance cultivation and solicitation strategies;
+- Participate in Center Fund and the campaign’s strategy meetings to advance cultivation and solicitation efforts;

 - Periodic special event work, supporting the Center’s major fundraising and donor cultivation events;